steelwheels/KiwiScript/KiwiLibrary/Document/ConsoleClass.md

 ## Color Class
 The Color class has the table of colors for console.
-### Color properties
+### Properties
 Following properties are used to specify the color.
-Every properties has unique integer values:
+Every properties has unique signed integer values:
 * `Color.Black`
 * `Color.Red`
 * `Color.Green`